ozanmuyes/github_actions_test_1/README.md

 ## Important Notes

 * Do NOT delete branch via GitHub, delete branch locally (and the remote one) with your git client

+* If we protect the any major branch (i.e. main and dev) with "Require a pull request before merging" and "Require status checks to pass before merging" (and also "Include administrators" as well) we won't be able to just push to that branch, instead a transient branch will get created and a pull-request is made.